addwiki/wikibase-api/README.md

 	);
 }

-// Try to merge two items if possible, catch any errors try{
+// Try to merge Q999 and Q888 if possible, catch any errors try{
 	$services->newItemMerger()->merge( 'Q999', 'Q888' );
 }